In July 2019, the Federal Government of Canada unveiled a new set of rules destined to better protect air passengers in Canada.

 Let's dive in!

-The federal Canadian Transportation Agency (CTA) stated that these rules apply to all flights to, from and within Canada.
+The federal Canadian Transportation Agency (CTA) stated that these rules apply to all flights to, from and within Canada (domestic flights and international flights in connection with Canada).

-All airlines are subject to these new rules; however, some rules vary according to the size of the airlines.
+All airlines are subject to these new rules; however, some of them vary according to the size of the airlines.

-As such, smaller airlines will pay smaller compensations than larger airlines and their rebooking penalties won be as onerous.
+Indeed, these new Canadian passenger right rules state that smaller airlines pay smaller compensations than larger airlines and their rebooking penalties aren't as onerous.

 New Standards for Improved Communication